How Long Does Suboxone Block Opiates?

 • Suboxone reduces opioid cravings

-• Suboxone reduces risk for relapse and opioid overdose
+• Suboxone reduces the risk of relapse and opioid overdose

-Suboxone is considered by many as a useful tool to re-establish normalcy after addiction and to rebuild a more hopeful, addiction-free future in recovery.
+Suboxone is considered by many to be a useful tool to re-establish normalcy after addiction and to rebuild a more hopeful, addiction-free future in recovery.

 Are There Risks To Taking Suboxone?

-Suboxone generally carries less risks than other opioid drugs.
+Suboxone generally carries fewer risks than other opioid drugs.
 When taken as prescribed, it is less likely to lead to physical dependency.

 Furthermore, due to its ceiling effect, you’re unlikely to overdose by taking Suboxone alone.
 Overdose can occur if you take Suboxone with an excessive amount of other depressants, such as benzodiazepines or alcohol.